etn-ccis/blui-angular-workflows/login-workflow/docs/page-customization.md

 </div>

 ## Create Account
-The Create Account page is used for self-registration via a link on the Login Page.

-The Create Account workflow can be split into the following steps:
+The Create Account page is used for self-registration via a link on the Login Page; this workflow can be split into the following steps:

 1. Provide Email
 2. Accept EULA